freeplane/docs/src/docs/ai/ai-integration-getting-started.md

 AI integration is available starting with Freeplane version `1.13.1`.

+The newer features linked from this page — prompts, editor attachment, AI-owned script review, formula-editing controls, and script-facing AI requests — require Freeplane `1.13.3` or later.

 ### Configure AI in Preferences

 Open AI Preferences from the AI panel toolbar burger menu, then configure the AI options.

 Required user input:

 - For OpenRouter:
   - `AI OpenRouter key`
 - For Gemini: